What is a Medicare broker?

 1. Look for an expert

-So what is an expert in Medicare.
+So what is an expert in Medicare?
 You want to look for someone that specializes in Medicare.
 You may find an agent that sells Medicare on the side, but their main focus might be commercial insurance or home and auto.
-They may be great agents, but having so many specialties keeps them from knowing all the wide variety of companies and changing regulation in the Medicare world.
+They may be great agents, but having so many specialties keeps them from knowing all the wide variety of companies and changing regulations in the Medicare world.

 Find someone that sells nationwide.
 This may not seem like a big deal, but seniors are a mobile population.
 You may decide to live part of the year in a different state.
-You may decide to move closer to children or family.
+You may decide to move closer to your children or family.
 Each state has its own unique Medicare laws and companies.
 Any time you move between states, you will need to get a new health policy.
 If you work with someone that only knows one or two states, they may not be able to help you.

-You want both an agency and agent to have experience with Medicare.
+You want both an agency and an agent to have experience with Medicare.
 Even if you are talking with someone new in the business make sure they are connected to an agency with experience.
-If issues arise, they can’t help with at least they will have experience to fall back on.
+If issues arise, they can’t help with at least they will have the experience to fall back on.

 3. Company lineup

 You’ve seen the deficiencies of working with a captive agent because they only have one company to offer you.
 With brokers, the number of companies they have in their lineup is critical to getting the best deal.
 Make sure the agent represents multiple companies (the more the better), and that you recognize many of the top brands.